 Spiritual I enjoy thinking about BIG! is- sues.
 Find out about the Rampion wind farm.
 Do you think it is a good idea?
 Pre- sent your re- search in a form of your choice.
 Research Viking gods.
 Present what you've found out in the style of Horrible His- tories.
 Find out how producing electricity impacts on the environment.
 What could you do to save electricity?
 Intrapersonal I enjoy working by myself Design a battery operated solution to solve a problem e.g. a burglar alarm, a quiz board with answers Find a Saxon recipe.
 Create this recipe and take a photo to show your creation.
 (Write the recipe to go with your photo in case others would like to have a go).
 Research electric cars.
 Make a set of top trump cards about them.
 Interpersona I enjoy working with others As a group, create a short play to explore stereotypes.
 Perform to the class.
 Create an outdoor game for Saxon children to play.
 Teach it to some friends.
 Research the history of electricity.
 Find out which were the first pieces of electrical equipment.
-Musica I enjoy making music and listen- ing to music Write/compose a piece of mu- sic about your- self.
+Musical I enjoy making music and listening to music Write/compose a piece of mu- sic about your- self.
 Compose a piece of music based on a Viking invasion.
 Compose a healthy eating rap.
-To encour- age children to eat a well bal- anced diet.
+To encourage children to eat a well balanced diet.
 Naturalistic I am interested in the natural world around me.
 Create a scrapbook of a local area that you enjoy spending time in. (photos, objects, models) Make a water puddle in a saucer.
 Watch what happens over time.
 Does it make a difference if you put it in different places?
 Report your findings.
 Using natural materials from the world around you create a piece of Saxon jewellery.
 Kinaesthetic I enjoy doing 'hands on' activi- ties Make a 3D model of a healthy or un- healthy plate of food.
 Research about a Saxon helmet/ Saxon building/Saxon weapon and make your own model of one.
 Plan and cook a healthy snack or meal for your family.
 Take photos of your finished meal and record comments Visual I enjoy painting, drawing and visu- alising.
 Create a piece of modern art.
 Explain what inspired you and the message you are trying to convey.
 Draw/paint a picture something from Saxon times e.g. A character or monster from a story.
 A piece of jewellery.
 Sketch a still life using monochrome and shading.
-Try using simple household objects as your subject.
-Mathematical I enjoy working with numbers and science Draw a detailed map of the school, using map symbols.
+Try using a simple cylindrical household objects such as a drinks can.
+Mathematical I enjoy working with numbers and science Find out where your food comes from and plot it on a map of the world.
 Research Sax- on jewel- lery and create your own Saxon pattern.
 Find out the cost of electricity used in your house for one day.
 What do you think uses the most?
-Least?
 Linguistic I enjoy reading, writing and speaking.
-Re-tell your favourite fairy tale either in your own words or with a suprising twist.
+Re-tell your favourite fairy tale either in your own words or with a surprising twist.
 Perform it to your family and get there feedback.
 Research Saxon stories.
 Retell the story in your own way perhaps with some props for added excitement.
 Write a news report of a new electrical inven- tion.